nellarro/intwebdev-whoami/README.md

 ## Bonus Challenge

 Using separate ids for each `input` and output `span` (e.g. `word-01`, `output-word-01`) is very explicit and understandable, but it also feels a bit verbose.
-We could use arrays instead:
+We could use arrays instead to simplify things, because the order of the inputs is the same as the order of the outputs:

 - use [document.querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) to get an array of all of the inputs, and another array of all of the outputs (hint: use the class name instead of the id)
 - use a [for loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration) to assign the values from the inputs to the outputs